DylanWRh/Computer-Vision-22Fall/01-Hybrid-Image/README.md

 ```
 python hybrid.py
 ```
-Hybrid image will be saved `hybrid.png`.
+Hybrid image will be saved as `hybrid.png`.

 To process your own images, run
 ```